Skip navigation

 Duo Passwordless uses passkeys and platform authenticators, security keys from access devices, or Duo Push to secure application access without passwords, reducing the risk surface and administrative burden associated with passwords while improving the user experience.
 With Duo Passwordless, users no longer have to remember or type long, complex passwords.
 Instead, they can log in securely with a single gesture that provides the security of two authentication factors.

-Duo Passwordless enablement for your organization relies on Duo Single Sign-On, which can authenticate your users against your Active Directory or consume authentication from an existing single sign-on identity provider you may already use, such as AD FS, Okta, or PingFederate.
+Duo Passwordless enablement for your organization relies on Duo Single Sign-On (SSO), which can authenticate Duo Directory hosted users, or users in your existing Active Directory or an external single sign-on identity provider you may already use, such as AD FS, Okta, or PingFederate.
 The applications your users sign into with Duo Passwordless may be federated with Duo SSO or with your existing SSO identity provider.

 Duo Passwordless is available to Duo Premier, Duo Advantage, and Duo Essentials plans customers.